 Brewery tours run on selected days — book via the Little Creatures website rather than walking up.
 Tours include a guided walk through the brewing floor, tasting paddles of four-to-six beers, and stories about the wool-mill conversion.
 Outside of tours, the venue runs as a working bar and bistro Wednesday through Sunday from 11am, with extended hours Friday and Saturday.
 Outdoor seating along the river is the warm-weather pick; the canteen-style hall does the cold-weather work.
 Function rooms upstairs handle private events.
 View listing →

-A taphouse rather than a brewery — but the right second stop on a craft-beer day.
+A taphouse rather than a brewery — and the right curation stop after the two house-beer venues.
 Malt Shovel curates a rotating roster of independent Australian and international taps, so the line-up changes month to month, and the venue is set up for craft-beer discovery rather than heads-down drinking.

 Malt Shovel Taphouse

-Bellerine Street, two minutes' walk from Geelong Station, ten minutes' drive from Little Creatures.
+Bellerine Street, two minutes' walk from Geelong Station, five minutes' walk from FarmDog on Little Malop, ten minutes' drive from Little Creatures.
 The taphouse runs an art-deco front room, a beer hall with the main tap wall, a beer garden, and booth seating — four distinct spaces in one venue, so a craft-beer afternoon can move from a tasting paddle in the front to dinner in the booths without changing pubs.
 The kitchen specialises in rotisserie meats and pairs well with the heavier ales on tap.

-The taphouse model is the right second stop because the beer is different — Malt Shovel doesn't compete with Little Creatures on house brews; it gives you a window into what other Australian and international breweries are doing right now.
+The taphouse model is the right third stop because the beer is different — Malt Shovel doesn't compete with Little Creatures or FarmDog on house brews; it gives you a window into what other Australian and international breweries are doing right now.
 The staff are set up to talk through what's on, and the rotating taps mean a return visit is genuinely a different experience.
-Open seven days from 11:30am, with Friday and Saturday running until 1am — one of the few CBD venues that holds late hours through the week.
+Open seven days from 11:30am, with Friday and Saturday running until 1am — the only CBD venue on the trail that holds those very late hours through the week.
 Cocktails and a full wine list back the beer programme for the non-beer guests in the group.
 View listing →

 Arriving by V/Line?
 Malt Shovel sits two minutes' walk from Geelong Station — the closest pub to the platform and the natural first stop on a craft-beer day from Melbourne.
 Step off the train, walk down Bellerine Street, start the trail.
 Our Pubs Near Avalon AirportPubs Near Geelong Train Station guide maps the full V/Line walking radius, with the last sensible train back to Southern Cross flagged on every itinerary so the brewery day doesn't end stranded in the CBD.

-A 25-minute drive south down the Surf Coast Highway, Blackman's Brewery is the Surf Coast's original craft brewery and the third leg of the trail.
+A 25-minute drive south down the Surf Coast Highway, Blackman's Brewery is the Surf Coast's original craft brewery and the trail's Surf Coast finish.
 Beer pours straight from the serving tanks for maximum freshness — the Renaissance-style "tank-to-tap" model that almost no other brewery in the Geelong region runs.

 Blackman's Brewery